rayference/dessinemoi/docs/index.rst

 Motivation
 ----------

-*Dessine-moi* is a simple Python implement of the factory pattern.
+*Dessine-moi* is a simple Python implementation of the factory pattern.
 It was born from the need to create dynamically object trees from nested dictionaries (*e.g.* a JSON document).

 Features